 - Hover over the widget and click the Configure this widget button to open the configuration window.

 - Optionally click Change widget icon and replace the default icon for this widget with an image of your own.

 A file explorer window appears, allowing you to choose a local image file to use as the widget icon.

 - Select the Set button and provide the task URL for your geoprocessing service.

-There are four sections to consider when configuring the Network Trace widget: Project Settings, Input/Output, and General Settings.
+There are three sections to consider when configuring the Network Trace widget: Project Settings, Input/Output, and General Settings.

 The project settings are optional.
 If you configure these settings, you can define a project and save trace input and input results.